geocomplexity/sandbox/Code.md

 dfneg1 = execute(sql)
 ```

-## 4. select data from May to Nov with political_page_affinity (user political affinity group) = zero for each year (of 2017, 2018, 2019, 2020 run separately iterated)
+## 4. Select data from May to Nov with political_page_affinity (user political affinity group) = 0 for each year (of 2017, 2018, 2019, 2020 run separately iterated)
 ```
 sql = f"""
 WITH May_Nov_US_URLs AS (